lukebennett2/portfolio/src/content/blog/first-100-decisions.md

 - Google Sheet logging if needed

 You only get clean data if you make early decisions about what you _want to know_.

-> _Inline Image: Screenshot of a simple dashboard tracking 3 MVP metrics_

 ---